GoogleCloudPlatform/python-docs-samples/generated_samples/interactive-tutorials/README.md

 1. Ensure that the Retail API is enabled for your project in the [API & Services page](https://console.cloud.google.com/apis/api/retail.googleapis.com/).

-1. Log in with your user credentials to run a code sample from the Cloud Shell:

-    ```bash
-    gcloud auth login
-    ```

-1. Type `Y` and press **Enter**.
-Click the link in the Terminal.
-A browser window should appear asking you to log in using your Gmail account.

-1. Provide the Google Auth Library with access to your credentials and paste the code from the browser to the Terminal.

 ## Prepare your work environment

 To prepare the work environment you should perform the following steps: